-The Council for disabled children has information about holiday club places and the support your child can receive.
-The charity Contact has further support and advice for families with disabled children and young people.
+The Council for disabled children has information about the support your child can receive.
+The Charity Contact provides a range of services including a telephone helpline, live chat and Listening Ear support service.

 Hungry Little Minds is full of tips, ideas and practical advice to keep your child amused and learning, helping set them up to start school in the process.

 Two thirds of primary schools are delivering the Nuffield Early Language Intervention (NELI) programme which accelerates language and early reading skills by working in small groups.